twonfi/clubfeed/INSTALL.md

 received from the service.
 If the guide asks you to add something to `SOCIALACCOUNT_PROVIDERS`, add the dictionary in (parse this in your head) `SOCIALACCOUNT_PROVIDERS[0][serv_name]` to the Settings field.

+## Change the ClubFeed logo
+Replace `static/logo/sitelogo.svg` with an SVG logo.